 MICHELLE: I’m definitely going to check out Mao, but I am really looking forward to another heartwarming installment of A Man and His Cat.
 I think I’ve gotta make that my pick this week.

 KATE: At the risk of being predictable, I’m throwing my weight behind Mao, too, and crossing my fingers that it’s a worthy successor to Mermaid Saga and InuYasha.

 ANNA: I’ll pick Mao as well!

-MELINDA: I’m a bit hit or miss with Takahashi, but Mao really does sound like it could be a hit with me.
+MJ: I’m a bit hit or miss with Takahashi, but Mao really does sound like it could be a hit with me.
 So I’ll jump on this bandwagon as well!